With Fiber Optic cables, Networking is never the same…

 It is a cable that contains glass or plastic strands of fiber inside an insulated tube that carries information in form of light pulses.
 These strands of fiber are called core, which is in turn is surrounded by a glass tube called cladding.
 Due to the phenomenon of internal reflection in the glass tube, the data is preserved safely until the end of the tube.
 Based on the number of fibers present in the cable, the fiber optic cable can be classified into two types-single mode and the multimode cables.

 These cables have higher bandwidth; that is the capacity of transmitting huge amount of information over large distances as well.
 It is heavily used for computer networking, internet, cable television and telephone systems.
+Are you looking for “landscaping navarre”?
+Check out altmanlandscaping The passionate experts in this field are ready to answer all of your requests.

 What do Fiber Optic Cables do?